Introduction

 Scenario:

-User Model has the first_name and last_name created_at attributes.
-We want to display the full name of the user and formatted signup date in a view.
+The User model has first_name, last_name, and created_at attributes.
+We want to display the full name and formatted signup date in a view.

 1. Model